kayrahanozcan/kayrahanozcan/README.md

 ## 📝 Publications & Media

 - **AI & Robotics Newsletter:**
-  Curate and publish a professional newsletter on LinkedIn with over 1,000 active subscribers, delivering insights and updates on artificial intelligence and robotics.
+  I run a LinkedIn newsletter on AI and robotics with over 1,000 active subscribers.
+I share updates, insights, and useful info from the world of AI and robotics.
   [LinkedIn Newsletter](https://www.linkedin.com/newsletters/7330305148398784513/)

 - **Technical Writing:**
-  Author of in-depth technical articles covering AI, robotics, and software development, published on Medium and a personal blog, contributing to community knowledge and industry discourse.
+  I write detailed technical articles about AI, robotics, and software development on Medium and my personal blog to share what I learn and help the community grow.
   [Medium Articles](https://medium.com/@kayrahanozcan) | [Personal Blog](https://kayrahanozcan.com)

-## 🌍 Global Impact

-- **Open Source Tools:** Developed libraries improving AI in robotics efficiency and reliability.
-- **Robotics Education:** Created resources and tutorials for students and professionals.
-- **Industry Standards:** Influenced robotics industry practices through AI-powered solutions.

 ## 🤝 Soft Skills